abidi-b/Logistic-regression-and-neural-network-classification-models/README.md

-# Logistic-regression-and-neural-network-classification-models
-ML | Kaggle Breast Cancer Wisconsin Diagnosis
+# Kaggle Breast Cancer Wisconsin Diagnosis Logistic-regression-and-neural-network-classification-models

 It is a dataset of Breast Cancer patients with Malignant and Benign tumor.